 SOC 450 Independent Study in Sociology (1-5) i, ii.
 Investigation of selected problems or topics on an individual conference basis.
-Prerequisite: Completion of major-minor application form in sociology, minimum 2.5 GPA in major field of study, and consent of department chairperson.
+Prerequisite: The student must have completed the major-minor application form, obtained the consent of the department chairperson, and earned a minimum 2.5 GPA in the major field of study.

 SOC 460 Research Methods in Sociology (3) ii.
 Ethical, epistemological, and theoretical foundations of the research process; basic assumptions, derivation of hypotheses, techniques for empirically testing the validity of the propositional structure of sociological and anthropological theories.
-Prerequisite: 15 credits in sociology, including SOC 440.
+Prerequisite: MAT 201 and 15 credits in sociology, including SOC 440.